 Once a set is completed, draw out the various mental math strategies by asking questions such as:

-• To perform the last operation, which, if any, elements of the previous operations did you use?
+- To perform the last operation, did you use any of the previous operations?

 If necessary, before doing the same with the next set, present other examples of similar related operations.